rliebig/push_relabel/README.md

 During my Course on Efficient Algorithms, I stumbled upon a Algorithm called "Push-Relabel" or "Goldberg-Tarjan".

-For other algorithms there are great visualisations avaible on Youtube.
+For other algorithms there are great visualisations available on Youtube.
 Sadly, I did not find any suitable ones for my purposes.
 Therefore I made my own:

 ![visualisation with simple example](https://github.com/rliebig/push_relabel/blob/main/webp/simple_example.webp)